Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage/IntermediateContentManagement.md

 	- Selecting content types to be indexed and rebuilding index
 	- Adding Search widget to the layout
 - Media management
-	- MediaPicker
+	- Media Library and media editing
-	- Media management admin page
+	- Overview of Media Profiles

-Time requirement: 1h 30m
+Time requirement: 2h 0m

 Dependencies: [Basic site management](BasicSiteManagement)